j19sch/frogsconf/pages/home.md

 For online whiteboarding, lean coffee topic picking, and unconference schedule planning, we've used a paid instance of [Miro](https://miro.com/).

-For scheduling across time zones, we use [https://localschedule.netlify.app/](https://localschedule.netlify.app/) built by our our steadfast supporter and originator of the FroGS name, [Markus Tacker](https://twitter.com/coderbyheart).
+For scheduling across time zones, we use [Local Schedule](https://localschedule.netlify.app/) built by our our steadfast supporter and originator of the FroGS name, [Markus Tacker](https://twitter.com/coderbyheart).

 ### Code of Conduct: the short version